 Butterflies flutter all around Brockhampton

-Springtime sees the first butterflies emerge from their cocoons and head out across the estate searching for food.
+The warmer weather sees the first butterflies emerge from their cocoons and head out across the estate searching for food.
 They like to feed on flowers, drinking nectar with their long tongues from deep inside the flowers.

 Butterflies can be spotted in many different places on the estate but the wildflower meadow is an especially good place to see them.
 Here you may spot a Meadow brown.
 They also gather in the flower gardens which surround the manor house.